husky

 - TODO

-Husky is currently in the prototyping stage, focusing on AI research.
-It will transform into a stable language once AI technology is mature.
+Husky is currently in the prototyping phase, with a focus on AI research.
+The plan is to evolve it into a stable language as AI technology matures.

 For Tasks: